vmware/build-tools-for-vmware-aria/typescript/codify/README.md

 ```
 --sequential      - Perform sequential download or upload to avoid race conditions.
                     By default download and upload are parallel operations.
---dryrun          - Do not upload or download objects, rather just perform persing
+--dryrun          - Do not upload or download objects, rather just perform parsing
                     or remote resolution.
 --debug           - Print debug logs.
 Useful when troubleshooting.
---reauthenticate  - Ignore credentials cache and perform reauthentication.
+--reauthenticate  - Ignore credentials cache and perform re-authentication.
-                    The access token will still be cached after the reauthentication.
+                    The access token will still be cached after the re-authentication.
 ```

 # Content Support